JangSeongwon/MURM/README.md

 2. Online RL will add Exploration to finetune MURM thus increase final success rate result in paper

-3. Replay Buffer (CCVAE참조로 use z bar as representation)
+3. Replay Buffer (CCVAE참조: Use z bar as representation)

 4. Action diversity => Gripper Turning possible?

--> 문제는 Demo dataset 크기 문제로 보임 -> Collection takes too long
+-> 문제는 Demo dataset 크기 문제로 보임 -> Collection takes too long +Deal with this by changing task with less action space needed

 --------------------------

-12/14 Analysis
+12/20 Analysis
 1. Pretrain VAE or not
     -> in awac_rig.py
-    VAE Training: from rlkit.torch.grill.common import train_vae
+    VAE Training: from rlkit.torch.grill.common import train_vae, Model can be Saved in .pt (python file)

-2. Model can be Saved in .pt (python file)
+2. Can consider more updated model with HRL as Paper 2

 --------------------------